The Science Behind Sound Therapy

 What Happens in the Body

-When the organs and tissues are free of blockages, the sound waves spread unimpeded and exit through the toes, the fingertips, and the tips of the hair.
-However, our bodies are usually not free of blockages.
-Through unresolved problems, stress, and worries, we build blockages that manifest as pain and soreness.
+When organs and tissues are free of blockages, the sound waves can move freely and eventually exit through the fingertips, toes, and even the tips of the hair.
+However, stress, unresolved emotions, and tension often lead to energetic and physical blockages.
+These can manifest as pain, tightness, or a sense of disconnection.

 Good Vibrations

 In Hinduism they say “Nada Brahma,” which could be translated as “the world is sound, the world is vibration.”
 Quantum physics, using more and more sensitive techniques, shows that this is not only a metaphor but is based on scientific evidence.
-What we call matter is, in reality, vibrating systems in resonance with each other.
+What we call matter is, in reality, vibrating systems in resonance with each other – an idea also explored in the science behind sound therapy.

 The Sound of a Singing Bowl